jimbozhang/xares/README.md

 - ESC-50
 - FSD50k
 - UrbanSound 8k
-- DCASE Task 4
+- DESED
-- (A task designed for the Mi car)
+- (A task designed for car)
+- (Another task designed for car)
-- (A task designed for the Xiaoai soundbox)
+- (A task designed for soundbox)
+- (A task designed for headphone)
 - LITIS Rouen
 - FSD18-Kaggle
 - AudioCaps